 •High fructose fruits like grapes

-Add clove oil to every soap you have in the house from hand wash to laundry detergent.
+Add clove oil to every liquid soap you have in the house.
+From hand wash to laundry detergent.
 Do NOT apply the oil directly to the skin, but watered down in your soap will help to kill off the eggs.

-Massage anus with coconut oil, it’s said to be a repelent but will also sooth the irritated skin.
-Alternatively or if like me you just want to zap the sucker make a garlic balm using garlic puree, coconut oil and honey.
+Massaging the anus with coconut oil, is said to work as a repellent but will also sooth the irritated skin.
+Alternatively, or if like me you just want to zap the sucker make a garlic balm using garlic puree, coconut oil and honey.

 If The Drugs Don’t Work

-I’m not going to lie to you, you have a rough road a head!
+I’m not going to lie to you, if all of the above still has not worked you have a rough road a head!
 The medicine kills the threadworms, but it does not kill the eggs.
 Eggs can live for up to 2 weeks outside the body.
 This is why you must treat everyone in your home and how re-infestation occurs.
-You possibly have a brutal 9 weeks a head of you but doing the following should go a long way to reducing the issue, if not irradiating it.
+You possibly have a brutal 9 weeks a head of you but doing the following should go a long way to reducing the issue, if not erradicating it once and for all.

 •Fight for a doctors appointment and get yourself tested.
 It’s vital that if this is an ongoing issue you find out exactly what the issue is and that it has not caused any further issues such as iron deficiency, water infection, extreme weight loss etc. Have them send a sample of your stools off for testing.
 They may even suggest doing a tape test.